 So for Acme Inc. we might have the Project ID of AC-200624.
 This is the same as writing AC-200624-0, but the -0 can be omitted.
 If they accepted another proposal on the same day, that new ID would be AC-200624-1 and if they accepted a 3rd proposal, the 3rd project would have the ID AC-200624-2.

 ⚠ Remember to use the 2 digit year.
 Not the 4 digit year.
 For example, this is wrong:

-Do project folder & Slack channel create (Auto)
+Do project folder, Slack channel, schedule create (Auto)

 🛑 STOP 🛑 Before you click this checkbox, make sure that the title of the card has changed to include the project ID.

 Notice the (Auto) at the end?
 That tells us that this task is going to be performed automatically for us.
 The checkbox exists merely as a trigger for this task.
-Once it’s checked, wait a bit and you should see the Slack channel and the project folder be created.
+Once it’s checked, wait a bit and you should see the Slack channel,the project folder and the Project object in Resource Guru be created.
 The Slack channel will also automatically be attached to the Trello card.

 Add job lists to this card